KrekkieD/nocca/docs/plugins/cherryPickingKeygen.md

 The subject of the picking is a prepared forwarding message to the matching endpoint url.
 For example, an endpoint that would forward to google.com would get `google.com` returned as `host` property.

+**Note:** If you change the request key generator config this may result in your existing caches no longer hitting.

 ## Usage

 It can be configured for all endpoints or per endpoint: